 · Keep your eyes on the company and your ears to the ground.
 Don’t be the last person left standing.
 Listen to your internal network, keep up with industry news.
 The more you know the more empowered you are to make an informed decision

 · Focus on your current job.
 Don’t panic, don’t jump the gun.
 Instead of making hasty decision analyse the situation.
 Keep your head straight and your work priorities in order.
 Remember a downturn can’t last forever.

 By fully considering all your options and implementing the suggestions listed, you can maximize your chances of surviving a layoff.
 And if you have to search for a new career you improve your chances of winning the interview game and landing an equally fulfilling position.
 It pays to be proactive and to be vigilant of industry trends.
 And remember it pays to make the most out of your current situation and be prepared for any change in your employment situation.

-Have a question for Louise?
-Ask or leave a comment below!
+Have a question for Louise or want to leave a comment?
+Click here.